danielgtaylor/aglio/README.md

 # Output verbose error information with stack traces
 aglio -i input.apib -o output.html --verbose
 ```

-## With docker
+## With Docker
-You can choose to use the provided docker fly to build yourself a repeatable and testes environement.
+You can choose to use the provided `Dockerfile` to build yourself a repeatable and testable environment:
-To do so, go through the following steps :

-1. Build the image with `docker build`
+1. Build the image with `docker build -t aglio .`
-2. Run aglio inside a container with `docker run`
+2. Run aglio inside a container with `docker run -t aglio`
   You can use the `-v` switch to dynamically mount the folder that holds your API blueprint.

 ## Node.js Library
 You can also use aglio as a library.
 First, install and save it as a dependency: